jbcodeforce/jbcodeforce.github.io/docs/aws/well-architectured.md

 ### Reliability

 The ability of a workload to perform its intended function correctly and *consistently*.
+Reliability requires that your workload be aware of failures as they occur and take action to avoid impact on availability.
+Workloads must be able to both withstand failures and automatically repair issues.

 * Design principles: